logo of design your homeschoolhomeschool photos

 Do you see this as another homeschooling approach or would you think it fits under what is termed, "Delight Directed" but with it's own focus on Classics and Mentors?

 It is a completely individualized approach and it has a vision of building leaders, statesman and entrepreuners and I would love to add more information on this in the future.
-I'd love your input.
+I'd love your input on the Thomas Jefferson Approach.

 Average Rating starstarstarstarstar